 - Using a tethered T-Mobile Internet connection (Npdoty.name 15:47, 14 March 2013 (PDT))

-Anyone who has added themselves to the IRC-people list and is also registered with Nickserv will be automatically given "voice" (+v) in the #indieweb channel by Loqi as a way to indicate that you have access and are listed in the wiki.
+Anyone who has added themselves to the IRC-people list will be automatically given "voice" (+v) in the IndieWeb channels by Loqi as a way to indicate that you have access and are listed in the wiki.
 This "user mode" is often represented by a + in front of the persons name in many IRC clients.